sparkutils/quality/docs/getting_started/running_on_databricks.md

 ## Running on Databricks Runtime 15.4 LTS

+0.1.3.1 support introduced.

-15.4 LTS now requires it's own runtime if you are using rng functions as Databricks introduced a breaking change in optimisation of Nondeterministic functions (which relies on a newly introduced Expression.nonVolatile field not present in OSS Spark)
+15.4 LTS now requires its own runtime if you are using rng functions as Databricks introduced a breaking change in optimisation of Nondeterministic functions (which relies on a newly introduced Expression.nonVolatile field not present in OSS Spark)

+As of 0.1.3.1-RC5 there is a regression wrt interpreted mode and "Spark" encoding, if you are receiving Stream results you may also get incorrect reults.
+This is being tracked under #77, use Frameless encoder derivation to guarantee results if this occurs.

 ## Running on Databricks Runtime 16.3

+0.1.3.1 support introduced.

 16.3 Introduced a number of API changes, Stream is returned in some unexpected forceInterpreted cases,  and UnresolvedFunction gets a new param.

+As of 0.1.3.1-RC5 there is a regression wrt interpreted mode and "Spark" encoding, if you are receiving Stream results you may also get incorrect reults.
+This is being tracked under #77, use Frameless encoder derivation to guarantee results if this occurs.

 ## Testing out Quality via Notebooks